 The simulation of the SPMS has two purposes: one is to simulate the fluctuation, with even amplitude, of thoracic or lumbar motion, and the other is to simulate the fluctuation with uneven amplitudes between the thoracic and the lumbar spinal motion.
 The simulation, therefore, needs to accomplish 2-degrees of freedom (DOFs) movement, including a translational movement along the vertical direction and a rotational movement around a horizontal axis.
 Taking into consideration the control accuracy, load capacity and function transformation of the future simulator, we select the 3-PRS PM for the main structure.
 In comparison to a serial mechanism, PM has higher control accuracy, greater stiffness and a stronger load capacity.
 Additionally, the 3-PRS PM has three DOFs, and so can accomplish more complex movement.

+a) Structure of the SPMS b) 2 DoFs for the SPMS

 Fig. 2.
-Schematic of the PMS
+Schematic of the SPMS

-Fig. 2 shows the schematic of the SPMS.
+Fig. 2a shows the structure of the SPMS, and Fig. 2b shows the required DoFs in simulating SPM.
 Its design requirements are described as follows.
 The vertical stroke of the moving platform is 20 mm and the overturning angle range around the horizontal axis is 10°.
 Based on the design requirements, we determined the dimensions of the structure and analyzed its flexible workspace.

 The 3-PRS PM has three DOFs, a translational DOF along the Z axis and two rotational DOFs around the X axis and the Y axis, which theoretically determine its working area as a straight line.
 However, the two rotational DOFs cause two translational parasitic motions along X and Y, which makes the working area a narrow space rather than a straight line in reality.
 Through the limit boundary search method, we determine the working area of the 3-PRS PM structure to be that shown in Fig. 3.
 The cylindrical space is the working area necessary for the simulation.
 From Fig. 3, the working area required is included in the whole workplace, which means that the structural dimensions we estimated meet the design requirements.